anirudh240/goschedule/README.md

 ## Kubernetes Deployment

-This project can be deployed on a Kubernetes cluster using the provided manifests.
+project can be deployed on a Kubernetes cluster using the provided manifests.

 ### Prerequisites
 - Docker